ryansteffan/NASA_BOT_PYTHON/README.md

 1. Clone the repo with "git clone https://github.com/TheTurnnip/NASA_BOT_PYTHON.git"
 2. Modifiy the config.
 Set the bot token, channel id, and the post time.
 MUST BE DONE BEFORE BUILDING IMAGE, AND TIME MUST BE UTC.
 3. run, "docker build . -t nasa_bot", to build the docker image.
-4. run "docker run nasa_bot" to start the bot.
+4. run "docker run  -d nasa_bot" to start the bot.

 If you wish to have the bot to start at server boot then add "--restart always" to the run command (ie. "docker run --restart always nasa_bot")